hilbix/nastysan/README.md

 - No, it's not a NAS, as it is no filesystem.
 - No, it's not a SAN, as it is is not low level.

+## Future

+There is no independent NAStySAN filesystem yet.
+Something which is completely managed by NAStySAN itself.
+Enabling it to use Mirror/RAID/Dedup features and the like on file level, not on block device level.

+This might show up if things settle a bit.
+If I ever have the need to do this.
+But for now there is no such thing.

+Note that NAStySAN offers something like a filesystem.
+In the `node/` store you can add static files, which are then available to all nodes.
+However changing this data means to change the configuration data on all nodes in parallel.

+So this is not meant to keep some bigger data chunks, just small text snippets you need to manage the fleet of nodes.
+Things your own scripts need to run correctly.
+And there is no standard of what these files must look like.

+This is a poor thing as a filesystem.

+Adding something like a filesystem needs basically two parts:

+- Managing metadata, like directory tree, flags and other file metadata.
+- Managing file contents.

+This all is easy if the filesystem is only accessible at one node excusively.
+And this probably is the way to go first.

+However we want more, of course.
+To be something like a NAS, we need concurrent file access like on NFS.
+However we do not want something like NFS, as we do not want to have a central service, which might fail.

 ## License